ojitha/ojitha.github.io/_posts/2025-08-03-AWSS3AccessPoints.md

 - **Improved Performance:** Bypassing the public internet often leads to lower latency and higher, more consistent bandwidth for your applications.

-- **Cost Savings:** By avoiding a NAT Gateway, you can reduce or eliminate the data processing charges associated with it, especially for services like S3 with high data transfer volumes.9
+- **Cost Savings:** By avoiding a NAT Gateway, you can reduce or eliminate the data processing charges associated with it, especially for services like S3 with high data transfer volumes.

 - **Simplified Network Architecture:** It removes the need for complex network configurations, such as managing a NAT Gateway or an Internet Gateway, for resources that only need to communicate with AWS services.